danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 *Figure 10.1: The basic flow diagram of keyword detection in ELIZA (1966) by Joseph Weizenbaum*

 This chapter begins with a diagram that describes how a chatbot works - both in terms of procedure and logic - following on neatly from the previous chapter.
-We use this example of artificial intelligence as a way to introduce this final chapter of the book about machine learning,[^pathmind] broadly defined as a collection of models, statistical methods and operational algorithms that are used to analyse experimental or observational data.
+We use this example of artificial intelligence as a way to introduce this final chapter of the book about machine learning,[^pathmind] broadly defined as a collection of models, statistical methods and operational algorithms (sometimes referred to as 'neural nets'[^neuralnets) that are used to analyse experimental or observational data.
 Given the prevalence and large volume of data being mined (as discussed in previous chapters) - and its widespread application in everyday devices such as Apple's Siri to more sinister applications in border control face recognition software - it is hardly surprising that machine learning has become big business.

 Machine learning is a term coined by Arthur Samuel in 1959 through his research at IBM on game development, with the ultimate goal to reduce or even eliminate the need for "detailed programming effort".[^samuel] the roots of how computers might begin to write their own programs lie in older discussions of artifical intelligence and whether computers can demonstrate credible responses to inputs, such as the relatively simple chatbot example that uses keywords to produce a *knowing* response or follow up question.
 ELIZA is one of the first chatbots, created by Joseph Weizenbaum at MIT between 1964 and 1966.
 It simulates a conversation between a Rogerian psychotherapist and their patient, prompting for user input, and then using primitive 'natural language processing'[^nlp] transforming this input using a simple script based on keyword association and language patterns into what seems to be a meaningful output, often in the form of a return question.
 Despite its apparent simplicity, it can be quite convincing (as you will experience later).